ssvassiliev/Summer_School_OpenMP/_episodes/05-database-search.md

 There are times when you may need to drop out of a parallel section in order to have a single one of the threads executing some code.

-- The **#pragma omp single** directive allows us to do this.
+- The ``#pragma omp single` directive allows us to do this.

-A code block associated with the **single** directive will be executed by only the first thread to see it.
+A code block associated with the `single` directive will be executed by only the first thread to see it.

 More information: [**single Construct**](https://www.openmp.org/spec-html/5.0/openmpsu38.html)

 > ## Which thread runs first?
-> Modify the following code to find out which thread gets to run first in the parallel section.
+> Modify the following code to print out only the thread that gets to run first in the parallel section.
 > You should be able to do it by adding only one line.
 > Here's a (rather dense) reference guide in which you can look for ideas:
 > [Directives and Constructs for C/C++](https://www.openmp.org/wp-content/uploads/OpenMP-4.5-1115-CPP-web.pdf).